brgr/books-app/doc/notes.md

 Pagination should not be done with `limit` in databases.
 Instead, there are better ways to do it, read more on it [here][18].

+## API Tokens

+[Here][23] is an article and its respective discussion on HN regarding API tokens, in regard to authentication etc.

 [1]: https://unix.stackexchange.com/questions/90853/how-can-i-run-ssh-add-automatically-without-a-password-prompt